 Chapter 2 characterizes the relationship between ambient oxygen and routine metabolism in M. menidia embryos and larvae, and how that relationship is impacted by high pCO2.
 The objective was to refine understanding of metabolic interactions between DO and pCO2 observed in Chapter 1.
 To build on previous work, we conducted microrespirometry on offspring reared in the same target pCO2 levels from Chapter 1, but in these trials we let the fish deplete oxygen fully to observe how oxygen consumption patterns change under acute hypoxia.

-In Chapter 3 we aimed to quantify a site of acid-base balance in fishes, the ionocytes, and how the density of these cells varies with temperature, pCO2, and age in M. menidia.
-We stained and counted the number of ionocytes per unit of skin surface area in embryos, newly hatched larvae, and mature larvae.
+In Chapter 3, I aimed to quantify the relationship between exposure to temperature and CO2 on the structures that largely control acid-base balance in fishes, the as a function of age in M. menidia.
 This chapter sought to elucidate a cellular mechanism underlying other responses to acidification and the role developmental stage, which is influenced by temperature, plays in ionoregulatory capacity.

 Chapter 4 used hypoxia as a case study in enhancing utility and understanding of experimental effects by identifying the energetic mechanisms responsible for impacts in M. menidia early life stages.
 Using Dynamic Energy Budget (DEB) theory, which can ultimately connect physiology and life history to populations, we applied oxygen-based correction factors to energetic parameters and evaluated which parameters best accounted for differences in three variables due to hypoxia: total length over time, time to hatching, and survival rates.